 If you’re thinking about contributing to Open Source, please take a moment to think of the negative impact it could have on your career.
 In this post, I will be honest about some of the very serious downsides you may experience and a way to avoid them.

 You will have been sold a story about how contributing to Open Source projects will give you exposure, and that companies will be fighting to hire you.
 Sorry, it’s all lies: it was true 20 years ago but no longer.

 I am a very active contributor.
-My github profile is alive with tickets, commits, successful projects and users (although I am moving to gitlab because of FSF guidelines).
+My github profile is alive with tickets, commits, successful projects and users.
 I do it because I love to solve problems.
 Do you know what I’ve been asked by most companies I’ve interviewed with? “we are suspicious that you are too active on github and will not commit to this job”.

 In each case I pointing out that other hobbies are just as time consuming yet not visible, but the fact that I had to explain myself should give us pause.

 There is also an increasing trend to ignore github profiles, in an attempt to avoid discrimination: I may not agree with the logic, but I approve of the sentiment.
 This industry certainly needs more diversity.

 But it gets worse.

 I have done a lot of charity work and I can see the same patterns emerge in the Open Source community: if you are successful at doing something altruistic, then there will be people who attack you.
 Privileged members of a toxic community feel it is their moral duty to create do-not-hire lists, “call people out” with a hot-take, and contact your employer if you have an argument.
 If they arbitrarily don’t like you, they will call you a Nazi like a 17th century villager crying Witch!